rinvex/countries/CONTRIBUTING.md

 - Bug fixes and misc changes bumps the patch.

-## Support Policy

-- This package adheres to the following release cycle:
-  - LTS Releases:
-    - Released Every 2 years
-    - Gets 2 years bug fixes
-    - Gets 3 years security fixes
-  - General Releases:
-    - Released Every 6 months
-    - Gets 6 months bug fixes
-    - Gets 12 months security fixes
-- As of next Laravel LTS release, long term support (LTS) will be provided for this package.
-This support and maintenance window is the largest ever provided for Rinvex packages and provides stability and peace of mind for larger, enterprise clients and customers.

 ## Coding Standards

 This project follows the FIG PHP Standards Recommendations compliant with the [PSR-1: Basic Coding Standard](http://www.php-fig.org/psr/psr-1/), [PSR-2: Coding Style Guide](http://www.php-fig.org/psr/psr-2/) and [PSR-4: Autoloader](http://www.php-fig.org/psr/psr-4/) to ensure a high level of interoperability between shared PHP code.
 If you notice any compliance oversights, please send a patch via pull request.